-We find ourselves by the blue old fisherman huts by the seafront just a few minutes away.
+We find ourselves by the old blue fisherman huts by the seafront just a few minutes away.
 These houses used to house the gear and nets of the small boat fishermen but have now been turned into restaurants, coffee shops, and more.
-We sit down in the brilliant and old fashioned Sægreifinn, where the “owner” Kjartan still sits in his corner.
+We sit down in the brilliant and old-fashioned Sægreifinn, where the “owner”, Kjartan, still sits in his corner.

-We have the traditional triple combo of lobster soup (in reality, the delicious Icelandic Langoustine), a Minke Whale steak, and finally, for those who dare, fermented shark.
+We have the traditional triple combo of lobster soup (in reality, the delicious Icelandic Langoustine), a Minke Whale steak, and finally, for those who dare, a fermented shark.

 The soup has been called “The world’s greatest lobster soup.”
 I agree it’s right up there, where the Langoustine melts in your mouth with its rich flavour.
 Next up was the Minke whale steak, which tastes like a cross between beef and tuna.
 Finally, we tried out the notorious fermented shark, which tastes like old cheese with a hint of ammonia.
 Have you tried it?